- Code BIOL3204

 - Areas of interest Medical Science, Genetics, Biomedical Science

-- Identify and navigate specialised web sites and databases for research into human genetics
+- Identify and navigate specialised web sites and databases used for research into human genetics

 - Evaluate and critically review literature describing recent research into human genetics